 example, there was one incident involving someone

-whom went up to the stage in front of all of us during
+whom went up to the stage in front of all of us during the

-much for your organization.”
-The audience drew a
+organization.”
+The audience drew a collective breath.

 “GET YOUR ACT TOGETHER!” is basically what